ratan-lab/rdcleanr/README.md

                         rates [0.1]
         -c,--chroms   : use this comma-separated list of chromosome in calculating the rates only [all]
+        -a,--avgcov   : average coverage to expect in the BAM file [auto]

    where the arguments are:
         reference.fa : the fasta file of reference sequence